-So what is the best way to present site terms and conditions to a potential online customer?
+So what is the answer to the question of how to display terms and conditions on a website?
 Well, keep in mind that we are talking about a contractual relationship.

 The courts have always had difficulty dealing with online contracting issues.
 The result is a rather vague standard differing from state to state.
 Given this, lawyers and site owners tend to knock heads a bit over how best to handle the issue.

 Lawyers try to protect their clients.
 Like an overprotective mother, we tend to subscribe to the notion that being as conservative as possible in questionable legal situations is definitely the best course of action.

 In the case of terms and conditions, this typically means not only showing the potential customer the terms and conditions in the form of a pop-up, but making sure they actually read it.
 You have probably run across this approach on various sites, particularly ones selling software.
-You go to buy the software and the terms pop up.
+When you purchase the software, the terms for the transaction pop up.
 You not only have to check a box indicating you’ve read the terms, but you have to scroll down through the terms to the bottom to get to the checkbox.
 I’ve even seen setups where a certain amount of time must pass before you can check the box and proceed with the transaction.

 Why is all this required?
 If a dispute occurs, the lawyer can argue the terms should be binding on the customer.
 Since the customer not only clicked a box indicating they agree with the terms, but also scrolling through the terms makes it very difficult to avoid being bound by the language in the document.

 View of Site Owner